 During the last quarter-century, the MLK Day of Service has grown, and its impact increased as more Americans embraced the idea that citizenship involves taking an active role in improving communities.
-Here’s how to make a difference on January 16, 2023, regardless of whether you’re working individually, as a corporate team or with a nonprofit organization.
+Here’s how to make a difference on MLK day, taking place on January 15, 2024, regardless of whether you’re working solo, as part of a corporate team or with a nonprofit organization.

 Things Companies Can Do for MLK Day

-If you haven’t hosted training or education on racism, bias and inequalities in the workplace, make an effort to implement this starting with MLK Day.
-Acknowledge that discrimination still exists and open the floor for your employees to discuss it.
+If you haven’t hosted training or education on racism, bias and inequalities in the workplace, make an effort to implement this, starting with MLK Day.
+Acknowledge that discrimination still exists and open the floor for your employees to discuss diversity in the workplace.
 Start off with this Listen.
 Learn.
 Act to End Racism conversation featuring Bernice A. King, CEO of The King Center, that also offers additional resources for deeper learning.

 Other ways you can help employees engage in this work might be centered around an educational opportunity, like a “Lunch and Learn,” to explore microaggressions, biases in communication and more.
 It could be a meeting that allows for challenging conversations about identity.
 Or it could be an all-staff email that recognizes the existence of discrimination and reiterates an open-door policy to address these issues with management.